Contributing

 cargo doc --no-deps --quiet

-Functions: Full documentation with Parameters, Returns, Errors, Panics sections
+Functions: Use Function Template with complete Parameters, Returns, Errors, Panics sections

 Architecture Guidelines